Gansu ultramarathon disaster: First hour of rescue efforts

-The operator of the race, which was a local sports marketing company, had equipped runners with GPS devices.
+The operator of the race, which was a local sports marketing company, had equipped runners with Global Positioning System (GPS) devices.
 The first distress message was sent at 11:50 (Nationwide Beijing time) by a runner via GPS, but never received a response.
 The first distress message received was sent via the official WeChat message group at 12:17, while a photo of ten runners huddling together was sent at 12:30.
-An ill-equipped private search team called Blue Sky Rescue (蓝天救援队), stationed at the starting line, sent some of its 39 members to the hill between the second and third checkpoints.
+An ill-equipped private search team called Blue Sky Rescue, stationed at the starting line, sent some of its 39 members to the hill between the second and third checkpoints.
 By around 14:00, they guided 18 runners capable of walking on their own to a lodge at the foothill.
 After the accident, questions were raised about their qualifications.

-The most timely rescue to those in critical medical condition came from a local shepherd, Zhu Keming (朱可铭).
-Around 13:00–14:00, while his sheep insisted on grazing in cold, windy, rainy weather at the Mijiashan Hill, he spotted the stricken runners, some already collapsed unconsciously from hypothermia.
+The most timely rescue to those in critical medical condition came from a local shepherd, Zhu Keming.
+Around 13:00–14:00, while his sheep insisted on grazing in cold, windy, rainy weather at the Mijiashan Hill, he spotted the stricken runners, some already unconscious and severely hypothermic.
 He saved six by bringing them to his heated yaodong cave.
 He later spotted three more runners dead not far from his cave.

 Instruction given to the villagers

 At 14:30, the Yellow River Stone Forest Administration phoned the mayor of Zhongquan town with a brief instruction, "we need to bring winter supplies to the athletes".
-This ambiguous instruction was delegated to the closest village at the foothill, Changsheng (常生村).
+This ambiguous instruction was delegated to the closest village at the foothill, Changsheng.
 Changsheng villagers did not learn of the urgency until 16:42 when shepherd Zhu Keming, who was taking refuge uphill, managed to get out of the mobile phone signal blind spot and phone to report that two runners had died.
-Villager Zhu Wanwen (朱万文), who had a motorbike, departed around 16:00 and he saved a mouth-foaming runner around 18:00–19:00.
+Villager Zhu Wanwen, who had a motorbike, departed around 16:00 and he saved a runner who was foaming at the mouth at around 18:00–19:00.
 Sixty other men from Changsheng, mostly around the age of 50, hiked up to the distressed third checkpoint by 20:00.

 Arrival of firefighters 9 hours later

 At 15:34, a local phoned the Baiyin Prefecture Emergency Center.
 Jingtai County firefighters, located 33 km away, were dispatched at 16:21, arrived at the car-accessible fourth checkpoint around 17:45 and hiked up to the distressed third checkpoint around 21:00.
 By this point, their job was largely a body-recovering mission.
 Although firefighters brought thermal-imaging drones and radar, they got lost in the dark a few times and relied on villagers' guidance.
 The villagers, who brought warm clothes and bedding with them, were more useful to the runners suffering hypothermia.
-The firefighters were not geared or trained to identify hypothermia, and did not attempt to perform CPR on the runners who "looked dead".
+The firefighters were not geared or trained to identify hypothermia, and did not attempt to perform cardiopulmonary resuscitation (CPR) on the runners who "looked dead".